 • Disrupt plant roots and damage lawn structure

 Many homeowners turn to mole extermination services, but these can cost hundreds of pounds with no guarantee of success.
-Fortunately, there’s a natural mole deterrent that works: Mole-Mills.
+Fortunately, there’s a natural mole deterrent that works: Mole Windmill.

 The Inspiration Behind Mole-Mills